Mandarin Duck Facts

-- This unique animal now lists as Threatened in its endemic range.
+- This unique animal now lists as Threatened with the IUCN in its endemic range.
 The primary reason for this remains habitat loss, due to the destruction of native forests.

 Mandarin Duck Physical Description

 Sexual dimorphism appears in this species via coloring.
 The females typically present brown on the back and wings, and white beneath.